Picovoice/porcupine/binding/angular/projects/porcupine-angular/README.md

 First subscribe to the events from `PorcupineService`.
 There are four subscription events:

-- `wakeWordDetection$`: Returns the detected wake word.
+- `keywordDetection$`: Returns the detected keyword.
 - `isLoaded$`: Returns true if `Porcupine` has loaded successfully.
 - `isListening$`: Returns true if `WebVoiceProcessor` has started successfully.
 - `error$`:  Returns any errors occurred.